-Business to business transactions can be complicated and take a long period of time to unfold.
+Business-to-business transactions can be complicated and take a long period of time to unfold.
 A letter of intent can help both sides to clarify their roles and analyze the potential deal in order to make the best possible decision before anything is finalized.
-A LOI is not necessarily required, but it may be useful.
+An LOI is not necessarily required, but it may be useful.

 What goes into a letter of intent?

 - Terms of negotiations.